 A central and ever-present theme is the interconnectedness of all beings within the rainforest ecosystem.
 Animals are seen not only as living creatures but also often as spiritual entities, ancestors, or shape-shifters.
 Plants—especially those with medicinal or ceremonial importance—hold deep symbolic meaning.

 Brus Rubio’s “The Spiritual Guide” represents the deep connection between humans, nature, and the spiritual realm within Amazonian culture.
-The scene illustrates a cycle of life, protection, and ancestral wisdom passed down through generations — a space where the earthly and the celestial converge.
+The scene illustrates a cycle of life, protection, and ancestral wisdom passed down through generations.
+A space where the earthly and the celestial converge.

 Materials and Techniques